TheOdinProject/curriculum/README.md

 DONE Create Login link on splash page but hide signup DONE Hide login from navbar if on login pages... so just hide it always!
-DONE Change event title returned to be creator's username
-* Fix link to user root after account update
+DONE Change event title returned to be creator's username DONE Fix link to user root after account update
 * Set up user profile page that includes github and best ways to contact
 * Link from modal to user profile page (and pull info from it for quick reference)
+* Set up users index page to list all users and their projects, last login

 BUG LIST:

 TESTS:
 * Events also have an event project list sent
 * signup is hidden from splash page
+* Fix tests for cal_events and login links
+* That profile page actually shows up
+* profile page displays at least one link, an about, and a project
+* profile page edit button only for logged in user
+* only logged in user can get to edit link

 **********************  General Sandbox  ****************************